 Try to avoid using custom profiles to grant permissions when possible.
 Be on the lookout for assistive features that can help you rely less on profile permissions, such as the upcoming “permissionless profile view” toggle feature, set for release in Spring ‘24.

 Note that profile-based permissions will no longer be supported following the 2026 end-of-life update, so it’s important to move away from using profiles to grant further access as much as possible.
+Edit: In 2024, Salesforce wrote the it will no longer enforce the 2026 deadline.
+However it is still important to move away from profiles.

 Conclusion: